Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We use vanilla QMIX implementation of RLlib, but with further improvement to ensure the performance is aligned with the official implementation.
-The differences between ours and vanilla QMIX can be found in
+In our implementation of QMIX in RLlib, we have made some changes to improve its performance and make it consistent with the official implementation.
+These differences can be found in the code and configuration files used in our implementation, such as changes in the network architecture or the hyperparameters used during training.
+We have made these changes to ensure that our version of QMIX is capable of achieving similar or better results compared to the official implementation.

 - ``episode_execution_plan``
 - ``EpisodeBasedReplayBuffer``